dvct0/dvct0/README.md

 - 👋 Hi, I’m @dvct0
-- 👀 I’m interested in mobile and desktop development
+- 👀 I’m interested in web, neural networks and desktop development
-- 🌱 I’m currently learning C#, Java
+- 🌱 I’m currently learning C#, html/css, js, php, python
 - 📫 How to reach me?
 No way
 <!--- 💞️ I’m looking to collaborate on ...-->